You’ve booked your tickets and reserved the excursions. Now all that’s left to figure out is what to pack for a Caribbean cruise.

 Beach and pool attire

-If you don’t plan on doing anything other than lounging by the cruise ship’s pool or lying on the beach in port, you’ll need to pack a few swim cover-ups and beach attire.
+If you don’t plan on doing anything other than lounging by the cruise ship’s pool or basking in the sun on one of the Caribbean’s best beaches, you’ll need to pack a few swim cover-ups and beach attire.

 Cover-ups are required when you’re walking between your stateroom and the pool.
 Plus, you’ll want to throw on something over your swimsuit if you decide to have lunch at our poolside Mast Grill.